The Mongo DB Minefield

 MongoDB stores data as Binary JSON (BSON).
 Fortunately,

-like JSON, BSON doesn't support JavaScript's undefined
+like JSON, BSON doesn't support JavaScript's undefined.
+Unfortunately,

-MongoDB's Node.js driver does not handle undefined
+MongoDB's Node.js driver does not handle undefineds the same way as

-an object that contains undefined
+When you JSON.stringify an object that contains undefined, the field

 disappears from the object: